-AMENDMENTS TO THIS POLICY DATE OF CHANGE REASON 13 January 2021 Updated Board of Directors' members, date and version 02 March 2021 Addition to Roles & Responsibilities directly after List of Staff on Page 7
+DATE DESCRIPTION 13 January 2021 Updated Board of Directors' members, date and version 02 March 2021 Addition to Roles & Responsibilities directly after List of Staff on Page 7 10 May 2021 Updated Cover Page with current Board of Directors' members, date and version Inserted acknowledgement of custodians - the Darumbal people 13 September 2021 Updated Board of Directors' members, date and version 01 November 2023 Amended cover page to reflect a new Chairperson

-Number: Version: 4.0 Authorised By: St Ursula's College Board Name: Whistleblower Policy Date Released: 13 January 2021 Next Review Date: 31 July 2021 Page 2 of 11
+Document Name: Whistleblower Policy Version: 7.0 Auth orised By: St Ursula's ( College Board Date Released: 13 January 2021 Next R leview D ate: 01 Nove mber 2025 Page 2 of 11

 1. INTRODUCTION 4

 2. SCOPE 4

 3. Purpose 4

-(3.1 The Purpose of this Policy is to: 4
+3 3.1 The Purpose of this Policy is to: 4

-(3.2 The Rationale for the policy: 4
+3 3.2 The Rationale for the policy 4

 4. Eligible Whistleblowers 4

-4 4.1 An Eligible Whistleblower 4
+2 1.1 An Eligible Whistleblower 4

-4 4.2 Discloser 5
+2 1.2 Discloser 5

 5. Matters Covered by the Policy 5

-į 5.1 Disclosable Matters 5
+Ę 5.1 Disclosable Matters 5

-į 5.2 Disclosable Matters 5
+5 5.2 Disclosable Matters 5

-į 5.3 Examples of Disclosable Matters Include 5
+5 5.3 Examples of Disclosable Matters Include 5

 6. Providing Advice on or Receiving a Disclosure 6

-ć 6.1 Eligible Recipients for a Disclosure Include 6
+ė 5.1 Eligible Recipients for a Disclosure Include 6

 7. Public Interest Disclosures and Emergency Disclosures 7

 8. Roles and Responsibilities 7

 9. How to Make a Disclosure 8

-10 Legal Protections for Disclosures 8
+10. Legal Protections for Disclosures 8

-- 10.1 The Exception to this is if a person discloses the identity of the discloser: 8
+1 10.1 The Exception to this is if a person discloses the identity of the discloser 8

-10.2 A Person Can Disclose the information contained in a disclosure without the discloser's consent if: 9
+10.2 A Person Can Disclose the information contained in a disclosure without the disclose consent if

 - 10.3 To Ensure Confidentiality 9

-10.5 Examples of Detrimental Conduct 9
+- 10.5 Examples of Detrimental Conduct 9

-11 Support and Practical Protection for Disclosures 10
+11. Support and Practical Protection for Disclosures 10

-12 .
-Handling and investigating a disclosure 10
+12. Handling and investigating a disclosure 10

-- 12.1 Each Disclosure Will Need to be Assessed to Determine 10
+- l2.1 Each Disclosure Will Need to be Assessed to Determine 10

-13 Ensuring Fair Treatment of Individuals Mentioned in a Disclosure 11
+13. Ensuring Fair Treatment of Individuals Mentioned in a Disclosure 11

-14 Ensuring the policy is easily accessible 11
+14. Ensuring the policy is easily accessible 11

-15 Monitoring and review of the policy 11
+15. Monitoring and review of the policy 11

-Number: Version: 4.0 Authorised By: St Ursula's College Board Name: Whistleblower Policy Date Released: 13 January 2021 Next Review Date: 31 July 2021 Page 3 of 11
+Document Name: Whistleblower Policy Version: 7.0 Auth orised By: St Ursula's ( College Board Date Released: 13 January 2021 Next R leview D ate: 01 Nove mber 2025 Page 3 of 11